Regulus: The Heart of the Lion Talismans

 Nemea Dirt

 A few days after the heliacal rise of Regulus in September this year, I visited the Temple of Zeus in Nemea and collected dirt from the temple grounds.
 Nemea is the ancient home of the Nemean Lion, later immortalized as the constellation Leo with Regulus as its heart.
 Ptolemy associates Regulus with the nature of Zeus (Jupiter), whose qualities of nobility and expansiveness echo Regulus’s influence.
-The Temple of Zeus in Nemea is a sanctuary that inspires joy and laughter—a fitting for the fearless heart of the Lion.
+The Temple of Zeus in Nemea is a sanctuary that inspires joy and laughter.

 Banyan Tree Root